Purchases made through links earn us a small commission, at no extra cost to you.

 The weather was hot and sunny, and since we came to Cuba to escape the long, cold Canadian winter, we didn’t want to spend much time indoors at museums and churches.
 In fact, we only briefly visited one museum.
 We wanted to linger in the plazas, amble down the streets and experience the pulse of Havana.

-Here’s a look at the four plazas we discovered during our walk around Old Havana.
+Here’s a look at the four plazas we discovered during our self-guided walking tour of Old Havana.

 Plaza de la Catedral